attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 **Client/Browser** This is the layer that contains your application code, and is the layer that the end user interacts with.
 The AT&T SDK for HTML5 uses Sencha Touch to give developers an easier way to develop cross-platform mobile web apps.
 Also included in the AT&T SDK for HTML5 is Sencha Direct.
 Sencha Direct provides a Remote Procedure Call (RPC) framework that connects JavaScript code running in the browser to the server side function calls.
 For complete documentation on Sencha Direct visit the [Sencha Direct website](http://www.sencha.com/products/extjs/extdirect).
 The SDK uses Sencha Direct to send AT&T API requests from the browser to the HTML5 SDK Server.
 Additionally, this SDK contains the Att.Provider class, which is used to make API calls to the AT&T API Platform.

+Note that the speech APIs in this SDK do not rely on any Sencha products; they use the AttApiClient class to handle communication to the HTML5 SDK Server.
+In future releases of this SDK the remaining service APIs will also lose their dependency on Sencha.

 **HTML5 SDK Server** This layer provides reusable and extend-able server code written in Java, PHP, and Ruby.
-The HTML5 SDK Server takes requests from the Att.Provider object and sends them to the AT&T API Platform.
+The HTML5 SDK Server takes requests from the Att.Provider and AttApiClient objects and sends them to the AT&T API Platform.

 **AT&T API Platform** This layer exposes a core set of APIs that allow an application to access AT&T network-based services.